dankilman/clue/docs/inputs_yaml.rst

 The ``repos`` input is a dictionary that specifies all repositories that are managed by ``clue`` and for each, the python packages it contains.
-By default, each repository is assumed to also represent a python package but this can be overridden as explain in the following section.
+By default, each repository is assumed to also represent a python package but this can be overridden as explained in the following section.

 *   Each entry in this dictionary represents a single GitHub repository, for example: